feasgal/tw-portfolio/project/docs/sample/explanation/architecture.md

 :    Where an active seat lives:

-     - **Acme dongle** — hardware you control, attached by USB.
+     - **Acme dongle**: hardware you control, attached by USB.
-     - **Acme Cloud** — a session you open in Hub; available while signed in.
+     - **Acme Cloud**: a session you open in Hub; available while signed in.

 **License → activations**
-:    A license may allow multiple activations.
-This allows the software to be used on more than one machine at a time.
+:    A license may allow more than one activation.
+This allows more than one machine at a time to launch the software.

 ## Choosing a location